david-yu/leroy-jenkins/README.md

-# Jenkings in a container with NFS (Additional Section)
+# Jenkings in a container with NFS and Notary (Additional Section)
 ***
 ## The Dockerfile
 ```
 FROM jenkins/jenkins:lts
 USER root
 RUN apt-get update \
 	&& apt-get upgrade -y \
 	&& apt-get install -y sudo libltdl-dev \
 	&& rm -rf /var/lib/apt/lists/*
 RUN echo "jenkins ALL=NOPASSWD: ALL" >> /etc/sudoers

+# Set my root's alias string for notary, this will not affect jenkins' user
+RUN echo "alias notary='notary -s https://${DTR_IP_OR_URL} --tlscacert /var/jenkins_home/.docker/ca.crt --trustDir /var/jenkins_home/.docker/trust' >> /root/.bashrc"

-ENV DTR_IPADDR=${DTR_IP_OR_URI}
+ENV DTR_IPADDR=${DTR_IP_OR_URL}

-RUN curl -k https://${DTR_IP_OR_URI}/ca -o /usr/local/share/ca-certificates/ca.crt \
+RUN curl -k https://${DTR_IP_OR_URL}/ca -o /usr/local/share/ca-certificates/<dtr.example.com>.crt \
 	&& update-ca-certificates \
 	&& mkdir -p /etc/ssl/ucp_bundle

+# Since I've incorporated notary, I'm copying in my user bundle
 ADD ucp_bundle /etc/ssl/ucp_bundle/
 ```

 Here reference jenkins' repo for the lts (long-term-supported) image and compile in updates and packages required for Jenkins.
 A crucial step is to add jenkins to the sudoers file so that running the following commands will be possible.
-Lets add DTR's IP (x.x.x.x) or URI (dtr.domain.com) to the environment (optional) and/or curl in the CA certificate, we'll also transfer in a client bundle.
+Lets add DTR's IP (x.x.x.x) or URL (dtr.domain.com) to the environment (optional) and curl in the CA certificate, we'll also transfer in a client bundle.
 That's pretty much it, next we'll have to setup our NFS mounts and configure our service in UCP.

 ```
 docker build -t dtr.domain.com/repo/jenkins:tag .